GiGurra/snail/README.md

 - Request rate with http1.1 using `h2load` as load generator: 20-25 million request-responses/s
   - We parse very minimal parts of the incoming http request for testing purposes
   - We should investigate `h2load` to se if it is the bottleneck
+  - This equates to about 40 Gbit/s throughput (according to `h2load`)
+    - half of which is the data sent to the server
+    - half of which is the data sent back to the client
 - Request rate with json payload: 5 million request-responses/s
   - Almost all time spent in go std lib json marshalling/unmarshalling